xmarduel/pycut/README.md

 - gcode simulator (as in jsCut)
 - tabs

-TODO/BUGS:
+BUGS:
+- still cannot completely read Inkscape svg files because of all the Inkscape "garbage" with sodipodi namspaces etc.
-- all the rest!
+- and all the rest!

-- improve clipper swig wrapper (make it more pythonic / better for debugging)
-- in operations table: make list of paths editable (comboboxes with checkboxes, label showing the list of paths selected for the ops)
-- g-code simulator with opencamlib ? seems powerfull and there is a python wrapper (the doc says)
+TODO:
+- drop clipper in favour of pure python shapely - shapely was at least better for calculating paths with tabs!
+- capability to read text without converting them first to paths
+- svg "structure viewer" with check boxes for item(s) selection as alternative to svg viewer selection(s)

-WILL NEVER BE IMPLEMENTED
+WILL NEVER BE IMPLEMENTED:
 - vPocket (I do not need them)